 4 Steps to Take If You Aren't Approved for an SBA Loan

 However, for business owners with limited borrowing history or credit profiles, securing an SBA loan isn’t always easy.
-Fortunately, if your SBA loan application isn’t approved, you can improve your chances for next time, or secure business financing elsewhere by following a few key steps.
+Fortunately, if your SBA loan application isn’t approved, you can improve your chances for next time, or secure business financing from another financial institution by following a few key steps.

 What Should You Do If Your SBA Loan Application is Declined?

 1. Determine Why Your Loan Application Wasn’t Approved

 According to Nav’s Small Business American Dream Gap Report, 45 percent of small business owners who are denied financing get turned down more than once, and 23 percent don’t know why their application for a small business loan was rejected.

 There are many reasons why you may not be approved for a small business loan from a traditional lender.
 For example, the lender may not loan to businesses in your industry, or you may have a weak credit history.

 Whether you plan to re-apply for an SBA loan or seek an alternative financing solution, you’ll improve your business’s chance of success if you find out why you didn’t qualify.
 Once you know how to get approved for an SBA loan or another funding program, the application process will be much easier.

 If your SBA loan application is rejected, you’re legally entitled to a written letter of explanation.
 When you contact the banker, ask them to get specific on why you weren’t approved for financing and how to get approved next time.

 Understanding why you were denied can help you decide what path to pursue in the future.
 If you know what the lender requires, you can improve your credit score, monthly sales, or other financial components prior to applying again.